plumier/plumier/docs/tutorials/basic-sql/09-Securing-Domain.md

         public email: string,
         public password: string,
         public name: string,
-        @authorize.role("Admin") // <-- add this line
+        @authorize.write("Admin") // <-- add this line
         public role: UserRole
     ) { super() }
 }
 ```

-By adding `@authorize.role("Admin")` above `role` property like above code, it will prevent `User`  role modify the property.
+By adding `@authorize.write("Admin")` above `role` property like above code, it will prevent `User`  role modify the property.
 If `User` role tries to set the value, Plumier will return Unauthorized error with http status code 401.

 ## Securing Domain With Default Value
 If you review our domain closely you will notice that there are another security hole that possibly cause some issue on our domain, take a look at our domains below